Dragon Boat Festival 2014

 The festival has long been marked as a traditional holiday in China.
-On May 20th 2006, it was selected into the first batch of national intangible cultural heritage items; in 2008 it was celebrated as a public holiday in China; on October 30th 2009, it was chosen into the UNESCO World Non-Material Cultural Heritage List.
+On May 20th, 2006, it was selected into the first batch of National Intangible Cultural Heritage items; in 2008 it was first celebrated as a public holiday in China; and on October 30th, 2009, it was added to the UNESCO World Intangible Cultural Heritage Lists.

 Dragon Boat Racing

 The Dragon Boat Festival used to have many interesting customs that are no longer commonly observed, though you may still find them practiced in some rural areas.
 The most popular activity done during the Dragon Boat Festival is the racing of Dragon Boats.
 Dragon boat racing is held at that day each year in many cities in southern China.
-Read more
+Read more on Dragon Boat Racing

-Places to see Dragon Boat Racing in 2012
+Places to see Dragon Boat Racing in 2014

 Glutinous rice cakes (打糕 dǎgāo) are eaten by the North Korean ethnic minority people, who live in Yanbian Prefecture in Northeast China's Jilin Province.
 Served with honey or sugar, it tastes delicious and chewy.

-In East China's Wenzhou area, every family eats a kind of thin pancakes (煎饼 jiānbing) on Dragon Boat Festival date.
-The pancake is made of refined white wheat flour, fried on a flat frying pan.
-Green bean sprouts, leek, shredded meat and mushrooms are then rolled into the cake as filling.
+In East China's Wenzhou Prefecture, every family eats a kind of thin pancakes (煎饼 jiānbing) on Dragon Boat Festival.
+The pancakes are made of refined white wheat flour, fried on a flat frying pan.
+Green bean sprouts, leek, shredded meat, and mushrooms are then rolled into the pancakes as a filling.

 Dragon Boat Festival Dates (2014 - 2021)